Syonet/model/README.md

 ### `.remove()`
 Remove an element or collection and returns a promise for it.
 Triggers a `DELETE` request and wipes the corresponding elements from the PouchDB cache.

-If the request fails with HTTP code `0`, then this request will be stored to be triggered when the user/server is back online.

 Example: